Face to face with Indrani to lie detector test: Here is what awaits Chidambaram

 INX Media case: Chidambaram sent to CBI custody till Aug 26

-A CBI sources says that they are contemplating bringing him face to face with Indrani and if the need be would also set up a lie detector test.
+A CBI source says that they are contemplating bringing him face to face with Indrani and if needed, would also set up a lie detector test.
 Indrani, who is also accused of the murder of her daughter, Sheena Bora had turned approver in the INX Media case.
-She had told the Enforcement Directorate that she along with Peter had met with Chidambaram at his office ini North Block.
+She had told the Enforcement Directorate that she along with Peter had met with Chidambaram at his office in North Block.

 The Enforcement Directorate in its report has claimed that P Chidambaram had told INX Media promoters, Indrani and Peter Mukerjea to help the business of his son Karti.
 This according to the ED took place when Peter and Indrani met him at his office in North Block in 2007 when he was the union finance minister.

-Further, the ED said that the couple admitted to meeting with Karti at the Hotel Hyatt in south Delhi where a demand for the illegal gratification of 1 million US dollars was made.
+Further, the ED said that the couple admitted to meet with Karti at the Hotel Hyatt in south Delhi where demand for the illegal gratification of 1 million US dollars was made.

 The ED report cites the statement given by Peter and Indrani in which they said that they had met Chidambaram at his office.
-He asked us to help the business of his son Karti, the coupled claimed, while also adding that they were asked to make foreign remittances.
+He asked us to help the business of his son Karti, the couple claimed, while also adding that they were asked to make foreign remittances.

 Further, the report states that Karti had suggested the names of Chess Management Services Pvt Ltd (CMSPL) and Advantage Strategic Consulting Pvt Ltd (ASCPL) for making payments after suggesting that he be given 1 million dollars.